From Spark to Fire: Modeling and Mitigating Error Cascades in LLM-Based Multi-Agent Collaboration: Evaluation

 \subsection{Defense Efficacy of the Governance Layer}

 We evaluate whether the governance plug-in can contain propagation under immutable topology and preserved agent availability, by intervening only at the message layer.
-Table~\ref{tab:bicr_master} reports BICR (\%) across three plug-in modes.
+Table~\ref{tab:master_all} reports BICR, Safe Completion, and Token/Safe across attack settings and defense methods.
+The joint view is necessary because a method may obtain a non-infected output by interrupting the workflow, so Safe Completion is used to check whether the output remains usable.
+Figure~\ref{fig:defense_trajectories} further shows that Speed, Balanced, and Strict flatten $S(t)$ earlier than \textsc{None} across all three topologies.